Select Page

 Estimation of the EBEs

-The EBEs (empirical bayes estimates) represent the most probable value of the individual parameters (i.e parameter value for each individual).
-These values are used to calculate the individual predictions that can be compared to the data of each individual to detect possible model mis-specifications of the structural model for instance.
+The EBEs (empirical Bayes estimates) represent the most probable value of the individual parameters (i.e., the estimated parameter value for each individual).
+These values are used to calculate the individual predictions that can be compared to the individual data to detect possible mis-specifications of the structural model, for instance.
+After running this task, the estimated parameter values for each individual is shown in the Results tab and are also available in the results folder > IndividualParameters > estimatedIndividualParameters.txt.

 Estimation of the conditional distribution